g-chouzadjian/g-chouzadjian.github.io/_pages/design_patterns.md

   nav: "docs"
 ---

+## Solid Design Principles

+...

+## Creational Patterns

+### Builder

+> When piecewise object construction is complicated, provide an API for doing it succinctly.

+This design pattern aims to solve the problem of labourious object creation that can result in monstrous constructors or subtype breeding.
+#### Example

 ### Strategy

 > Separates an algorithm into its 'skeleton' and concrete implementation steps, which can be varied at run-time.